-As of the start of 2014 I have been a volunteer at SMYRC for 13 years, and I have been a photographer for all seven years that the Portrait Project in Portland’s Old Town has been in existence.
+I have a history of volunteer work...
+13 years at SMYRC... and a photographer for all 12 years that the Portrait Project in Portland’s Old Town was in existence.
 I have served three years on the Church Council for the Meridian United Church of Christ and also have participated in a build for Habitat for Humanity.
 It’s not enough, but I don't have the drive, time, and energy to do more at this point in my life.

 I’m also a “Type A” personality, but I like the label a friend gave me – she calls me a “Zen Type A.” It fits my contradictions.

 I love to hear the sound of the Oregon rain while I work at my desk.
 I love to walk in an insistent and playful breeze on an autumn day.
 I love pizza and spaghetti and a bunch of other things that are bad for me.
 I love the company and conversation of good friends.
 I love my son and daughter – precious and delightful joys.

 For the most part, I’m just like everyone else.
 I make mistakes, and I live to tell about them.
 I am generous and selfish, proud and humble, assertive and insecure, brilliant and clueless, creative and dull.
 I can be a dream or a nightmare.
 But can’t we all?